qy-tech/ScreenRotation/README.md

 ## Demo apk

-We have added the compiled app, you can use it directly
+We have added the compiled [app](https://github.com/qy-tech/ScreenRotation/releases) , you can use it directly